 - To see what area is covered for the rule, select the rule from the Rules list.
 The area that the rule covers will appear in light green.
 In the example below, the whole invoice form is highlighted in green.

-- Continue to create as many rules as needed.
+- Continue to create as many anchor rules as desired.

-- To edit a rule, click Edit Rules/Sources.
+- To edit a rule, click the rule name.
+To disable automatically adding new rules, click Edit Rules/Sources.

 - To remove a rule, click the red X next to the rule name.

 Click Add Source.
-The source is the field on the form that is going to be searched in FileHold.
-For example, on an invoice this can be a customer/client name or customer number, invoice number or amount.
+The data source is the field on the form that is going to provide the value that will be searched in FileHold.
+For example, on an invoice this might be a customer/client name or customer number, invoice number, etc. As with anchor rules, you can select the form field, right click and choose the add source option without first selecting the add source button.

-Select the source on the form.
+Select the user interface component that will be a data source on the form.
 This area will be highlighted in blue.
 In the example below, the Customer field is selected as the source.

 Assign a shortcut key to the source.
 In the example below, it uses Alt+A as the shortcut key.